 In this speech he extolled the benefits of team work and took a swipe at the risk management culture that’s so different to the risk taking culture in NASA 1969.
 His audience also gathered that he favoured some form of permanent base on the moon aimed at scientific research.

-It’s a rarity to hear a speaker like Neil Armstrong and this audience made the most of this Neil Armstrong moon speech.
+It’s a rarity to hear a speaker like Neil Armstrong.
+And so this accountant audience made the most of this Neil Armstrong moon speech.
 But we do wonder about the reaction to the unheard Nixon Moon speech.

 You can always uncover plenty of tips for public speaking with our regular series of posts and podcasts.
 And with more than 100 tips on our site, there’s something for every speaker.
 No matter how taciturn.
 But, when you really want to make your public speaking skills go into a new orbit, then please don’t hesitate to get in touch about training or coaching sessions.